 Substantial support is provided by George W. Ahl III, The Brown Foundation, Inc., of Houston, Charina Endowment Fund, Eataly, Helen Frankenthaler Foundation, The Sol Lewitt Fund for Artist Work, Mad.
 Sq.
 Art Council, Audrey & Danny Meyer, The New York EDITION, the Rudin Family, and Sorgente Group of America.

-Additional support is provided by the Irving Harris Foundation, the Lenore G. Tawney Foundation, and Fern and Lenard Tessler.
+Additional support is provided by the Irving Harris Foundation, the Lenore G. Tawney Foundation, Fern and Lenard Tessler, and 400 Park Avenue South.
 Madison Square Park Conservancy is a public/private partnership with the New York City Department of Parks & Recreation.

 About Madison Square Park Conservancy and Mad.
 Sq.
 Art

 Madison Square Park Conservancy cultivates and enlivens Madison Square Park, a dynamic seven-acre public park in New York City’s Flatiron District and one of the city’s most treasured greenspaces.
 Through its public art commissions, horticultural stewardship, and engaging programming, the nonprofit creates an urban oasis that welcomes a diverse community of over 60,000 visitors each day.
 Keats Myer is the Conservancy’s Executive Director.